Electroblob77/Wizardry-Wiki/Adding-Spells.md

 The next thing you'll need to do is override the _first_ `cast(...)` method in `Spell`.
 This is the method that makes your spell work, and it gets called whenever a _player_ casts the spell (see below for an explanation of how to get wizards and other entities to cast your spell).
 Write the code that makes your spell work in this method.
 Your spell could do any number of different things, so use your imagination!
 Pretty much anything is possible with Forge these days.
 You might find it useful to look through some of wizardry's own spell classes for examples.

+The `cast(...)` method returns a `boolean` which tells wizardry whether the spell succeeded or not.
+You should return true when the spell succeeds and false if not.
+For example, [[Heal]] returns false when the caster has full health and true if not.
+Returning true means mana is consumed from the wand that cast the spell, or the scroll used to cast the spell is consumed.

 > There is a class in `electroblob.wizardry.util` called `WizardryUtilities` that you might find useful - I wrote it as a place to put various methods I needed for the mod, some of which might come in handy to you as well.

 ## Registering your spell